Layapanda/Projet_NP/doc/Administrator/README.md

 2. Raspberry Pi **power brick**
 3. Micro SD card **8 GB or more**

-## Operating System build & install and connecting the board to Internet
+## Operating System build & install & connecting the board to Internet
 Refer to the following procedure to **build the system image and install it to the micro SD card**:

 > [**Raspberry Debian 10**](https://github.com/Layapanda/Projet_NP/tree/main/doc/RaspberryDebian)